On convergence of points to limiting processes, with an application to zeta zeros: Introduction

 \subsection{Statistics of zeros}

-The purpose of this note is to fill a small gap in the literature, demonstrating that various notions which have been used to describe the conjectured spacing of zeros of the Riemann zeta-function are equivalent.
-In fact we will phrase our results in a general language, so that they apply to generic sequences of points meeting minimal conditions.
+The purpose of this note is to fill a gap in the literature, demonstrating that various notions which have been used to describe the conjectured spacing of zeros of the Riemann zeta-function are equivalent.
+We will phrase our results in a general language, so that they apply to generic sequences of points meeting minimal conditions -- these more general results are presented below, after a discussion of spacings of zeta zeros.
 Many ideas we use are understood by experts in the theory of point processes, but it can be hard to find a single reference explaining matters, especially in the context of for instance zeta zeros.
 And as we will see the fact that these notions are equivalent does depend on the zeta zeros satisfying some regularity properties; the equivalences will not be completely generic to any collection of points.

 We discuss zeros of the Riemann zeta-function first.
 As usual we denote by $\rho_n = \sigma_n + i \gamma_n$ for $n\in \mathbb{Z}$ the nontrivial zeros of $\zeta(s)$, where $\sigma_n \in (0,1)$ and $\gamma_n \in \R$ with $\gamma_n \leq \gamma_{n+1}$ and $\gamma_n > 0$ for $n > 0$ and $\gamma_n \leq 0$ otherwise.
 (The zeros are conjectured to be simple, but we list them according to multiplicity if that is not true.)
 The Riemann Hypothesis is the claim that $\sigma_n = 1/2$ for all $n$.
 The ordinates $\gamma_n$ near a value $T \geq 0$ have density roughly $\log T/2\pi$ in the sense that \cite[Thm.
 9.4]{T}